rony31121999/Training/README.md

 21. Employee Hash Map With Duplicate class(EmployeeHashMapWithDuplicate.java) explains that values can be duplicate in java and this concept was explained in desired code with data of employee id and employee name because every key and every object in map interface is an object

-22. Employee Hash Map Without Duplicate class(Empwithouthashcode.java) explains that keys cannot be duplicated in java in this also data is in format of emp id and name.
+22. Employee Hash Map Without Duplicate class(Withoutduplicates.java) explains that keys cannot be duplicated in java in this also data is in format of emp id and name.
 Created a class with  key and value and used this class as  composite key and later defined an equals and hashcode function as well.

 23. MultiThreading(Session.java):- Multithreading in Java is a process of executing multiple threads simultaneously and created a constructor and thread it as custom thread and main thread and seen output got output for the same.